An In-Depth Look at Knee Replacement Recovery Time

-Recovery & Rehabilitation from Total Knee Replacement
+Recovery & Rehabilitation from Total Knee Replacement Surgery

 If you or someone close to you is considering a total knee replacement surgery (TKR), you’ve probably wondered how long exactly it will take to get back to 100% after surgery.
 As you probably already guessed the answer is – It depends.
 According to the American Academy of Orthopaedic Surgeons (AAOS) 98% of patients who undergo surgery are able to successfully return to activities of daily living and occupational duties.
 The complication rate is quite low at 2%, making it one of the most common and successful surgeries1.
 Generally recovery from the surgery will take approximately 12 weeks2-4.
 However, depending on the demands of your lifestyle it could take up to 6-12 months to feel the full benefits of surgery.

-Total Knee Replacement Recovery Timeline
+Total Knee Replacement Recovery Time

 The following timeline represents the recovery trajectory that is generally expected after total knee replacement surgery without complications or the presence of other conditions2-4.